What we invest in

 Strategic asset allocation

-We set medium to long-term risk and return targets for each of our investment options.
-We then set the strategic asset allocation for each investment option to try and achieve the stated investment objective.
+We set medium to long-term risk and investment return objectives for each of our investment options.
+We then set the strategic asset allocation for each investment option with the aim of achieving the option's investment return objective.

-You can view the investment objective and strategic asset allocation for each investment option.
+You can view the investment return objective and strategic asset allocation for each investment option.

 Actual asset allocation

-Sometimes the actual asset allocation may be different from the strategic asset allocation for the pre-mixed options.
-This is due to market fluctuations, new investment opportunities, irregular cash flow levels and when we make changes in response to market movements.
+From time to time, the actual asset allocation may differ from the strategic asset allocation for the pre-mixed options due to market fluctuations, new investments and, irregular cash flow levels.
+Generally, we'll seek to rebalance the portfolio back to the strategic asset allocation.
 The actual asset allocations for all investment options are updated semi-annually and can be found with our portfolio holdings.

 Valuation of assets